 Early reports indicated that Robin took his life because of depression.
 He was, in fact, struggling with depression before his death.
-However, we later learned that Lewy body dementia probably caused that depression.
+However, we later learned that dementia with Lewy bodies probably caused that depression.
 As we will see, depression is a common symptom of this disease.

 A few months before his death Williams learned of a Parkinson’s disease diagnosis.
 He started experiencing physical symptoms including Parkinsonism late in the previous year.
 Symptoms of dementia, including paranoia, increased following the diagnosis.

 An autopsy following his death (I think Robin would appreciate the humor there) revealed that he more likely had dementia with Lewy bodies.

 Lewy body dementia is, in fact, the second or third most common cause of dementia, depending on who you ask.
 According to the Lewy Body Dementia Association the disease, “affects an estimated 1.4 million individuals and their families in the United States.”

 Like Alzheimer’s disease, age is the greatest risk factor for dementia with Lewy bodies.
 Otherwise, we know very little about the causes, risk factors, or lifestyles that may be associated with Lewy body dementia.
 One way that Lewy body dementia differs from Alzheimer’s is that more men are affected than women.

 Lewy body dementia is not the same as Alzheimer’s